jdbctemplatemapper/jdbctemplatemapper/readme.md

  **Spring bean configuration for JdbcTemplateMapper:**

  ```
 @Bean
 public JdbcTemplateMapper jdbcTemplateMapper(JdbcTemplate jdbcTemplate) {
   return new JdbcTemplateMapper(jdbcTemplate);

-  //if the database setup needs a schema name, pass it as argument.
+  // if the database setup needs a schema name, pass it as argument.
-  //return new JdbcTemplateMapper(jdbcTemplate, "your_database_schema_name");
+  // return new JdbcTemplateMapper(jdbcTemplate, "your_database_schema_name");
 }

   ```